blogs

 Its core building blocks are Spark-based distributed processing, Delta Lake (a storage layer with ACID transactions), MLflow (for managing the machine learning lifecycle), Unity Catalog (governance across clouds), and Databricks SQL (a serverless query interface), with AutoML and support for Python, Scala, R, and SQL on top.

-That's the contrast that matters, and it isn't "new versus old."
-KAI is Kleene's equivalent layer, plain-English questions answered from your own governed warehouse, and it's been doing that in production for our customers rather than learning to.
-More to the point, KAI doesn't arrive alone.
-Every Kleene engagement includes a managed analyst and engineering team that builds the context an agent needs, the part Databricks leaves you to staff.
-An agent is only as good as the context behind it, and we think the honest way to deliver that context, today, is people doing the work inside your business, not an ontology you're responsible for teaching.
+The contrast with how we do it is not new versus old.
+KAI is Kleene's equivalent layer, plain-English questions answered from your own governed warehouse, and it is included rather than metered.
+Every Kleene engagement also includes a managed analyst and engineering team that builds the context an agent needs, which is the part Databricks leaves you to staff.
+An agent is only as good as the context behind it, and the honest way to deliver that context today is people doing the work inside your business, not an ontology you are responsible for teaching and a meter that runs while you teach it.

 Kleene.ai is an end-to-end AI data platform for SMBs and mid-market companies that need reliable data consolidation and AI-powered analytics without building or maintaining a large data team.
 It covers the full stack: ELT/ETL, warehouse management, transformation, BI integration, and a native AI analytics layer called KAI.